Chapter 6: College Committees & Advisory Councils

 - Student Services (1)

-- Students (2): Designated by the Vice President for Student Affairs
+- Students (2): Designated by the Vice President for Institutional Excellence and Student Success

 - TRiO Student Support Services (1)

 - Vice President for Institutional Excellence and Student Success, Chair (non-voting)

 The committee shall meet quarterly and as additional needs arise.

 The Biennial review Subcommittee shall determine the effectiveness of the College's primary prevention programs addressing illicit drugs and alcohol, implement changes , and ensure the disciplinary sanctions are being consistently enforced as mandated by the Drug-Free Schools and Communities Act. ( See NeSCC Policies 05:04:02 and 06:42:00:01)